 - Check terms and conditions with the advertiser thoroughly.
 This applies to all payment models.

-RevenueLab specializes in this kind of work.
-We follow the news, assess our partners’ risks, negotiate personal hybrids, CPAs and make sure that terms and conditions on rates don’t go down.
+RevenueLab specialises in this kind of work.
+We follow the news, assess our partners’ risks, negotiate unique hybrids and CPAs, and ensure that terms and conditions on rates don’t go down.

 Big money to you all!